ocochard/BSDRP/README.md

 BSD Router Project (BSDRP) is an embedded free and open source router distribution based on [FreeBSD](https://www.freebsd.org) with [FRRouting](https://frrouting.org) and [Bird](http://bird.network.cz/).

 ## Build-time requirements
- - FreeBSD 13.0 or higher
+ - FreeBSD 14.0 or higher
+ - poudriere

 ## Other information

-The make.sh script is the build tool for generating BSDRP image:
+The build script is the build tool for generating BSDRP image:
 ```
-./make.sh -h
+./build -h
 ```

 [More details on the technical documentations section]( https://bsdrp.net/documentation/technical_docs)